rancher/docs/content/rancher/v2.x/en/faq/technical/_index.md

 When the IP address of the node changed, Rancher lost connection to the node, so it will be unable to clean the node properly.
 See [Cleaning cluster nodes]({{< baseurl >}}/rancher/v2.x/en/faq/cleaning-cluster-nodes/) to clean the node.

 When the node is removed from the cluster, and the node is cleaned, you can readd the node to the cluster.

+### How can I add additional arguments/binds/environment variables to Kubernetes components in a Rancher Launched Kubernetes cluster?

+You can add additional arguments/binds/environment variables via the [Config File]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/#config-file) option in Cluster Options.
+For more information, see the [Extra Args, Extra Binds, and Extra Environment Variables]({{< baseurl >}}/rke/v0.1.x/en/config-options/services/services-extras/) in the RKE documentation or browse the [Example Cluster.ymls]({{< baseurl >}}/rke/v0.1.x/en/example-yamls/).